 Parker and Syd invited us all to join them on their fall break staycation in Vernal Utah.
 We accepted and the whole family joined them on an adventure that took us back through time.
 We all made our reservations at the local hotel and met up there Friday evening.
 We met up with Rogan and Jen and went to dinner with them at the Plaza Mexicano, good food, large portions, and a good price.

-later at the pool and played in the water for a while.
+We met up later at the pool and played in the water for a while.
 Bonus time, it was Rogan and Jen's 10th anniversary.
 Syd made arrangements for us all to meet in their room and we would surprise them with a cake.
 It was a great evening.
 We laughed and shared stories for most of the evening before returning to our rooms.

 We woke the next morning had breakfast and went to The Utah Field House of Natural History - Dinosaur Museum.
 The grandkids loved this!
 We spent the morning wandering through the exhibits and listening to grandkids explain each dinosaur they saw on the tour.
 We watched the video explaining what archeologists do and the grandkids were fascinated by the stories and findings they showed.
 Immediately our granddaughter said she wanted a tractor to start excavating for bones.